 17. Take-Off: Take-off position will be assigned by draw at the registration location for all participants.
-All participants that pay for the entire season prior to the first event as well as the previous season points champions will receive "Double Draw status" and the better of the two numbers drawn will be their starting position.
+All participants that pay for the entire season prior to the start of the first event as well as the previous season points champions who pay for the seasons big bass side pots will receive "Double Draw status" and the better of the two numbers drawn will be their starting position.
 There will be no shot-gun starts.
 Participants must be in line and prepared to take-off when their number is called or the next starting position will be called.

-18. Boat Inspection: All live wells will be checked by the tournament committee prior to the start of each tournament at the boat ramp or on the water by idling past the bull horn boat with livewells empty and lids open.
+18. Boat Inspection: All live wells will be checked on the water by idling past the bull horn boat with livewells empty and lids open.

 19. Safety: Safe boating must be observed at all times.
 Each participant is required to wear a chest type life preserver and have the safety kill switch lanyard attached to their person at all times while the boat is on plane.
 The tournament directors reserve the right to refuse any rig which is extremely overpowered or deemed dangerous.
 During poor weather, participants may take to the closest shelter.
 During any emergency, participants must return to the tournament launch ramp if possible.
 Participants must remain with their partners in their boat at all times during the tournament, except in the event of: sickness; brief restroom breaks; severe weather; or other harmful or threatening events or emergencies.
 If for any reason a team must leave the water early, they must first notify the tournament director.
 The tournament director(s) shall have the sole authority in making rulings pertaining to this section.